Steamboat: Mississippi and Missouri river traffic

-Most steamboats were destroyed by boiler explosions or fires—and many sank in the river, with some of those buried in silt as the river changed course.
-From 1811 to 1899, 156 steamboats were lost to snags or rocks between St. Louis and the Ohio River.
-Another 411 were damaged by fire, explosions or ice during that period.
-One of the few surviving Mississippi sternwheelers from this period, Julius C. Wilkie, was operated as a museum ship at Winona, Minnesota, until its destruction in a fire in 1981.
-The replacement, built in situ, was not a steamboat.
-The replica was scrapped in 2008.

 From 1844 through 1857, luxurious palace steamers carried passengers and cargo around the North American Great Lakes.
 Great Lakes passenger steamers reached their zenith during the century from 1850 to 1950.
 The is the last of the once-numerous passenger-carrying steam-powered car ferries operating on the Great Lakes.
 A unique style of bulk carrier known as the lake freighter was developed on the Great Lakes.
 The St. Marys Challenger, launched in 1906, is the oldest operating steamship in the United States.
 She runs a Skinner Marine Unaflow 4-cylinder reciprocating steam engine as her power plant.

 Women started to become steamboat captains in the late 19th century.
 The first woman to earn her steamboat master's license was Mary Millicent Miller, in 1884.
 In 1888, Callie Leach French earned her first class license.
 In 1892, she earned a master's license, becoming the only woman to hold both and operating on the Mississippi River.
 French towed a showboat up and down the rivers until 1907 and boasted that she'd never had an accident or lost a boat.
 Another early steamboat captain was Blanche Douglass Leathers, who earned her license in 1894.
 Mary Becker Greene earned her license in 1897 and along with her husband started the Greene Line.

+One of the few surviving Mississippi sternwheelers from this period, the, James R. Pearson, built in 1898, was refurbished and renamed the Julius C. Wilkie in 1959, and operated as a museum ship at Winona, Minnesota.
+It was destroyed in a fire in 1981.
+The replacement, built in situ, was not a steamboat and eventually scrapped in 2008.